Our Staff

 Assistant Caretaker: Kirk Thomas

-My wife and I moved to Kerikeri eight years ago with our two sons for a new adventure.
-I worked in a part-time capacity for the past three years at Riverview School before becoming the current Assistant Caretaker.
+My wife and I moved to Kerikeri ten years ago with our two sons for a new adventure.
+I worked in a part-time capacity for three years at Riverview School before becoming the current Assistant Caretaker.
 I am a keen fisherman and I enjoy aquascaping.

 Learning Support Assistant (LSA): Mrs Jan Dick